mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 ping 10.30.6.107
 # This will likely give nothing back and timeout eventually
 ```
+After these steps, you can move to the next step below.

 In a Linux terminal (e.g. WSL), execute the following commands to use Kubespray to setup the Kubernetes cluster:
 ```sh